yarray/fake-xcat/README.md

 `./psh-scripts.py <nodes> <command>`

 The psh-scripts tool push a script to remote machines and execute it locally.
-It is highly useful when the commands are too complex and
+It is highly useful when the commands are too complex and cannot be written inline.

+### pscp-py

+Push to multiple remote machines

+`./pscp.py <file> <nodes>:<file>`

+For getting please use normal scp